votvottv/votvottv.github.io/docs/analytics.md

    in a third party service provider that may collect IP addresses.

-2. A special policy version when analytics is enabled, and ready to be used with [Clean Insights][].
+2. A special policy version when analytics is enabled, and ready to be used with [Matomo][] or [Clean Insights][].

 Currently there's no way to customize this policy beyond these two flavors.

-If you plan to collect analytics, we recommend that you use a [Clean Insights][] instance if you plan to collect analytics in a way that respects the user's privacy.
+If you plan to collect analytics, we recommend that you use a [Matomo][]-compatible instance that does not log IP addresses if you plan to collect analytics in a way that respects the user's privacy.

+In any case, please check if the Privacy Policy text matches your analytics platform.

 [Matomo]: https://matomo.org
 [consent UX]: https://okthanks.com/blog/2021/5/14/clean-consent-ux